 As with most website builders, the DotGO builder allows you to first select a template from the range available, then add in your own content, connect widgets, and style your website with the WYSIWYG editor.
 Configurable SEO elements and a custom top-level domain help propel your website to the first page of Google, and custom e-mail addresses and testimonial plugins add credibility to your business.
 You can even add parallax images or build a FAQ on your site.
 The DotGO builder may be simple to use, but it definitely isn’t lacking in features.

-DotGO offers three website building packages as well as an inexpensive web design service.
-Their most popular package is their Silver plan, which is ideal for small to mid-sized businesses and comes with all the features available.
+DotGO provides three website building packages along with an affordable web design service.
+The Silver plan, which is their most popular package, caters to small to mid-sized businesses and includes all the available features.